3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/javaScript/js-objects.md

 ### Enumerating properties of an object

-There are three native ways to list the properties of an object we're just going to explore the `for ... in` loop:
+There are three native ways to list the properties of an object we are just going to explore the `for ... in` loop:

-* **for...in loops** This method traverses all enumerable properties of an object and its prototype chain
+* **for...in loops** This method traverses all enumerable properties of an object and its prototype chain.

 ```javascript
 for (var eachKey in classroom) {
   console.log(eachKey);
 }
 ```

 Which items in the object are returned?
 And which are missing?

 We only see the keys returned, right?
-So, can you think of a way to access the values?
+In order to see the values returned, we need to use bracket notation.

 ```javascript
 for (var eachKey in classroom) {
   console.log(classroom[eachKey]);
 }
 ```

+You can use the bracket notation with for...in to iterate over all of the enumerable properties of an object.

+Other methods to access the keys/values of an object.

 * **Object.keys(classroom)**  This method returns an array with all of the enumerable property's names/the keys of the object classroom.
 * **Object.getOwnPropertyNames(classroom)** This method returns an array containing all of the enumberable property's names/the keys of the object classroom.
 * **Object.values(classroom);**

-**Loop over an object's properties**

-You can use the bracket notation with for...in to iterate over all of the enumerable properties of an object.

-** If you are still confused by the difference between `==` and `===` review MDN's notes on [equality](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Comparison_Operators#Equality_()) and [strict equality](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Comparison_Operators#Identity_strict_equality_())**

 <br />

-## Independent Vacation Exercise (15m)
+## Independent Dream Vacation Exercise (15m)

-- Create a `vacation` object, which has the following properties:
+- Create a vacation object, which has the following properties:

-  - `city`
+  - `city` // a string
-  - `country`
+  - `country` // a string
-  - `timeOfYear`
-  - `restaurants`
-  - `activities`
+  - `local_phrase` // a string

   And the following methods:

-  - `introduce`: produces a string introducing the vacation, including its city, country, timeOfYear, what restaurants you would like to go to while there, and the activities that you'd like to take part in.
+  - `summary`: produces a string the summarizes the vacation, including it's city, country, and a local phrase.

-- Create 3 vacations.
-Make sure all 3 vacations have all of the properties set and the methods defined.
+- Create 2 dream vacations.
+Make sure that both objects have all of the same properties and methods defined.
+(You might set them to variables that describe the vacation via city, instead of just typing vacation and vacation_01.)

-- Exercise your vacations by retrieving their properties and using their methods.
-Practice using dot notation and bracket notation for retrieving these properties.
+- Practice using dot notation and bracket notation for retrieving these properties.

+**We will discuss constructor functions in a few weeks.
+Constructor functions will help, in terms of you not having to create a new object every time that you would like to create a new dream vacation.

 ## Conclusion (5m)